visual-framework/vf-core/components/embl-breadcrumbs-lookup/README.md

 Notes:

-- If a non-primairy breadcrumb value is "notSet", a value will be inferred from the primairy breadcrumb's respective who, what or where
+- If a non-primary breadcrumb value is "notSet", a value will be inferred from the primary breadcrumb's respective who, what or where
 - Matching is performed on internal names first, display names second.
     - UUID matching is still to be implemented
 - If no URL for a term is found a search link will be generated
-- If no primairy facet is provided, no breadcrumbs will be generated
+- If no primary facet is provided, no breadcrumbs will be generated

 ## Help